kubernetes/community/contributors/devel/security-release-process.md

 - We haven't specified a way to cycle the Product Security Team; but we need this process deployed quickly as our current process isn't working.
 I (@philips) will put a deadline of March 1st 2017 to sort that.

+## Release Manager Role

+ALso included on the private [Kubernetes Security](https://groups.google.com/forum/#!forum/kubernetes-security) list are all [Release Managers](https://github.com/kubernetes/community/wiki).

+It is the responsbility of the Product Security Team to add new Release Managers and remove Release Managers as Kubernetes minor releases are deprecated.

 ## Disclosures

 ### Private Disclosure Processes